EITI Summary Data Template

 Each data file should be completed in full and submitted to the International EITI Secretariat following the publication of the EITI Report, but it is recommended to use the file for ensuring comprehensive reporting.
 The data will be used to facilitate data analysis by national secretariats and will populate the global EITI database, available on the international EITI website.

 This page includes the most updated template that implementing countries should use (see below).
-It is currently available in English and French, and will be soon translated into Russian and Spanish.
+It is currently available in English, French, Russian and Spanish.
 Any further updates to the template will be based on feedback from EITI stakeholders and users of EITI data.
 We therefore welcome any comments or questions, that can be directed to firstname.lastname@example.org.